thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

 To create the currency dropdown we use a [Kendo DropDownList](http://demos.kendoui.com/web/dropdownlist/index.html), which we bind to server-side using the the `BindTo` function.
-The `BindTo` function takes `IEnumerable<SelectListItem>` as a parameter and will cause the extensions to generate the markup for the underlying &lt;select&gt; server-side.
+The `BindTo` function takes `IEnumerable<SelectListItem>` as a parameter and will cause the extensions to generate the markup for the underlying `<select>` server-side.

 ### Setting up the TabStrip